Key Information

 First or upper second class honours degree and a Master's degree.

-International students will also require English Language at IELTS 6.5 with a minimum of 6 in each part.
+International students will also require English Language at IELTS 6.5 with a minimum of 6 in each element.

 Supporting Your Application